GLOBAL MARKETS-Stocks, euro jump on US jobs, Europe hopes

 "All in all, it suggests a continuation of the risk recovery and that the U.S. will outperform other developed economies," he added.

-Markets should remain volatile, however, while European policymakers debate how to shield banks in the event of a Greek debt default.
-In the run-up to crucial summit talks on Sunday, Germany and France still disagreed on measures to strengthen the banking sector, diplomats said.
-[ID:nL5E7L714R]

-Key Wall Street indexes traded higher, although the Nasdaq seesawed between positive and negative territory.
+Key Wall Street indexes opened higher, although the Nasdaq slipped into the red.

 Earlier, German data showed industry output in the European giant dropping 1 percent in August, a smaller-than-expected decline.
 [ID:nL5E7L711S]